-Title Content Intended Reader Overview Introduces the PCSA net- work environment, including general concepts and infor- mation about the servers and the services they provide, clients and client software, configuring a PCSA network, site planning.
+Table 6-4 (Cont.) .)
+VAXmate Standalone Documentation Title Content Intended Reader Overview Introduces the PCSA network environment, including general concepts and information about the servers and the services they provide, clients and client software, configuring a PCSA network, site planning.
 New users or anyone interested in an overview of the PCSA system.
-MS-Windows, DOS, and Printing with VAXmate MS-Windows User's Guide Introduces you to MS- Windows and provides easy- to-access reference informa- tion.
+MS-Windows, DOS , and Printing with VAXmate Microsoft Windows User's Guide Introduces you to MS-Windows and provides easy-to-access reference information.
 Included is information about using the mouse and the keyboard, configuring the workstation, and using applications.
-New and expe- rienced MS- Windows users.
+New and experienced MS-Windows users.
+MS-Windows Enhancements Provides information on using DIGITAL Control Utility, Setup, and the on-line Information System.
+New and experienced MS-Windows users.
 MS-DOS Reference Manual Covers MS-DOS commands and utilities for the VAXmate workstation.
 Includes information about using the MS-DOS operating system and directory structure.
 Any VAXmate user.
-Printing Guide Provides advanced informa- tion about changing worksta- tion printing configurations for MS-Windows and DOS.
+Printing Guide Provides advanced infor- mation about changing workstation printing configurations for MS-Windows and DOS.
 Also includes information about how to print using local or remote printers from MS-Windows and DOS.
-Workstation users with MS-Windows and DOS expe- rience who want to change the printing configurations.
+Workstation users with MS-Windows and DOS experience who want to change the printing configurations.

-Table 6-4 VAXmate Standalone Documentation (cont.)
+Table 6-4 (Cont.)
+VAXmate Standalone Documentation

-Title Content Intended Reader Client On-line Information System Provides how-to and refer- ence information about using MS-Windows, MS-Windows applications, the DOS operat- ing system, and network commands.
+Title Content Intended Reader Client On-line Information System Provides how-to and reference information about using MS-Windows, MS-Windows applications, the DOS operating system, and network commands.
 Any workstation user.
-Customizing Your Wor kstation to Conform with Intern national Conventions International Features Guide Provides information about how to customize the MS- DOS and MS-Windows envi- ronments to support such items as country keyboards, character sets, date and time formats.
-Any user whose workstation configuration must conform to interna- tional conventions.
+Customizing Your W Conventions orkstation to Conform with International International Features Guide Provides information about how to customize the MS-DOS and MS-Windows environments to support such items as country keyboards, character sets, date and time formats.
+Any user whose workstation configuration must conform to international conventions.

-Table 6-4 VAXmate Standalone Documentation (cont.)
+Table 6-4 (Cont.)
+VAXmate Standalone Documentation